 However, given its responsibility for undertaking a comprehensive analysis of all of the representations of country and territory names that may be used as TLD strings, the Study Group determined it appropriate to include this categorization.
 The appropriateness of this decision was reinforced when ICANN included explicit reference to ISO3166-1 alpha 3 codes in the final version of the Applicant Guidebook.

-The first example the study group discussed was that of “.com”, the largest gTLD, and also an ISO3166-1 alpha 3 code for Comoros.
+The first example the Study Group discussed was that of “.com”, the largest gTLD, and also an ISO3166-1 alpha 3 code for Comoros.
 The group acknowledged that this duality has existed since January 1985, when the TLD was first implemented.
 At the time, there were simply no policy protections in place for country names.
 However, “.com” has thrived as the pre-eminent gTLD and any attempt at retrospective application of protectionist policies for three-letter codes would provide an undesirable policy conflict and destabilizing, unenforceable influence in the case of this case study.

-Furthermore, the Study Group noted the re-launch and rebranding of Colombia’s “.co” in 2010 as a de facto gTLD with a liberalized policy regime aimed at attracting registrations from companies from both within and outside the country.
-Irrespective of the commercial success or uptake levels of “.co” domains, the study group observed that no prohibitions were placed (nor could be) upon Colombia’s sovereign rights to determine the appropriate use of its own ccTLD and that “.co” and “.com” continue to coexist.
+Furthermore, the Study Group noted the re-launch and rebranding of Colombia’s “.co” in 2010 under auspices of the Colombian government with a liberalized policy regime aimed at attracting registrations from companies from both within and outside the country.
+Irrespective of the commercial success or uptake levels of “.co” domains, the Study Group observed that no prohibitions were placed (nor could be) upon Colombian government to determine the appropriate use of its own ccTLD and that “.co” and “.com” continue to coexist.

-Prior to ICANN’s 12 June 2012 announcement of the strings applied-for during the first new gTLD round, the study group analysed the ISO3166-1 alpha 3 list to identify strings that could, due to dual meanings, be both meaningful representations of a country or territory and also a possible new gTLD application.
+Prior to ICANN’s 12 June 2012 announcement of the strings applied-for during the first new gTLD round, the Study Group analysed the ISO3166-1 alpha 3 list to identify strings that could, due to dual meanings, be both meaningful representations of a country or territory and also a possible new gTLD application.

 One policy circumstance that was noted in the Applicant Guidebook was the reservation of the code “NIC”, explicitly included on the “top-level domains reserved list” as a representation of “Network Information Center” and yet also an ISO3166-1 alpha 3 code representation for Nicaragua.
 The group noted that, although this is not an inconsistency per se, should future policy changes allow sovereign States determine the allocation and use of three-letter country codes, this provision could not be afforded to the Government of Nicaragua, under current policy rules.